flowereDnap/test_abz/README.md

 - **Model**:
   - **Network Manager classes**:
     - `NWManager`: Responsible for GET/POST requests (singleton)
-    - `Errors/Responses`: Handles expected errors and responses from the API
+    - `Errors/Responses`: Entities of expected errors and responses from the API
   - **Local Memory**:
     - `CacheImageManager`: Expected to store images of the 12 latest users to display offline, but this logic is not yet implemented
     - `KeychainHelper`: Used to store sensitive data (currently the token needed for POST requests)